 As such, Isco’s movement essentially decides Real Madrid’s formation.
 When he goes wide, the shape is a classic 4-4-2.
 When he moves inside and Ronaldo goes wide, the team morphs into a 4-3-3.
 In a system with several fixed positions, he is the variable.
 His presence completes a formidable left-sided trio.

 Marcelo can burst down the flank and cross or even shoot; Ronaldo can cut inside from wide to fire off rockets; Isco can advance down the line or drift inside to exploit space between the lines.
-No wonder Glen Johnson was the busiest full-back at Anfield when Madrid beat the Reds 3-0.
+No wonder Glen Johnson was the busiest full-back in Liverpool's 3-0 defeat to Madrid at Anfield.

 This sense of unpredictability would make it understandable if whoever plays right-back for Liverpool tonight might prefer to see Isco benched.
 Two weeks ago the 22-year-old completed more dribbles than anyone on the pitch and strung a series of passes in the final third.

 Should Isco be sacrificed, the role is likely to be taken by Rodríguez.
 They interpret it differently.
 The Colombian is left-footed and seems more at home centrally or on the right, where he can cut inside to shoot.
 (Only this weekend he hit an angled looped volley from that side, away to Granada.)
 On the left Rodríguez is limited to crosses, and passes for which the angles are tricky.
 In his most recent league game in that position, against Athletic Club, his influence was less obvious than that of Isco.

 Despite these factors, Bale seems destined to regain his place, if not tonight then next time.
 The issue is very much of the luxurious kind for Ancelotti, and it demonstrates the abundance of talent residing at the Santiago Bernabéu when a player of Isco’s quality fails to make the line-up.